What Is The Best Crew Cab Van To Buy In 2025?

 Warranties

-One of the main advantages of buying new instead of used is you benefit from the full manufacturer’s warranty.
+One of the main advantages of buying new instead of used is that you benefit from the full manufacturer’s warranty.

 Used vans that are only a few years old may still have some warranty time left.
 But that will depend on how old the vehicle is, as well as its mileage.
 Warranties are important for covering any manufacturing defects free of charge.
 Such defects include the replacement of faulty parts, damage caused by manufacturing faults and any labour costs for repairs.

-However, manufacturer’s warranties only apply to the base vehicle.
+However, manufacturers’ warranties only apply to the base vehicle.
 Any special fittings, conversions or additional bodywork is not covered under warranty.
 Here’s how each manufacturer’s warranty matches up:

 Ford: 3 years or up to 100,000 miles